Rushey Mead: Business and commerce

-In 1946 British Thomson-Houston (BTH) opened what was, until 1964, called the Mazda Lamps factory on Melton Road, Leicester, producing electric lamps of many kinds.
+One of the most important lamp factories in Britain, originally built to supply parts for aircraft in World War Two was located in Rushey Mead.
+In 1946 British Thomson-Houston (BTH) opened the Mazda Lamps Factory on Melton Road, producing electric lamps of many kinds.
 BTH had licensed the 'Mazda (light bulb)' brand name from General Electric of USA (GE).
 In 1964 the lamp factory was renamed as Thorn Lighting after the merger of Thorn Lighting with AEI.
-General Electric, one of the world's biggest companies, took over the Thorn Lighting company in 1991.
+General Electric, one of the world's biggest companies took over the Thorn Lighting company in 1991.
+The site contained ground breaking research labs that made countless contributions of global significance, development workshops and even built machines used on the factory floor.
+The Factory closed in 2007 after 61 years of producing lamps.

-Earlier history

-In 1928 BTH was amalgamated with its rival, the Metropolitan-Vickers company, to form Associated Electrical Industries (AEI).
-The two companies' brand identities were maintained until the 1960's until, soon after 1967, the holding company, AEI, was taken over by one of the UK's biggest companies, the General Electric Company (GEC), which is distinct from — and should never be confused with — the giant US company General Electric (GE).